coatrack/coatrack/docker/README.md

 There are two scripts in the `docker` directory:

-* `build-and-push-images` builds the docker images of CoatRack modules from source and pushes the image to Dockerhub.
-This only works, when the docker daemon is already logged in to the repository.
-This script is especially useful within a CI pipeline to update the latest Dockerhub images of CoatRack.
+* `build-and-push-images` builds the docker image of each CoatRack modul from source and pushes the images to Dockerhub.
+This only works, when the docker daemon is already logged in to the CoatRack repository.
+This script is especially useful within a CI pipeline to update the latest Dockerhub images.
-* `build-and-deploy-images-locally` also build the above mentioned docker images from scratch but additionally deploys a production-ready instance locally.
-This is especially useful for developers who change the source code locally and want to test the impact of that change in a realistic setup.
+* `build-and-deploy-images-locally` also builds the above mentioned docker images from scratch but additionally deploys a production-ready instance locally.
+This is especially useful for developers who apply changes to the source code locally and want to test the impact of that changes in a realistic setup.